 - Plan and conduct teacher training programs and conferences dealing with new classroom procedures, instructional materials and equipment, and teaching aids.

-Instructional Coordinators with little to no experience tend to make between $35950 and $47440 while the more experienced ones make over $79330 per year.
+Instructional Coordinators with little to no experience tend to make between $36360 and $49280 while the more experienced ones can earn over $82860 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Instructional Coordinator is to move to a higher paying state like DC.
-Right now, the highest paying states for Instructional Coordinators are DC, CT, NJ, CA and AK.
+One of the easiest ways to increase your salary as an Instructional Coordinator is to move to a higher paying state like DC.
+Right now, the highest paying states for Instructional Coordinators are DC, CT, CA, OR and MA.

-3 other factors that can increase your salary as An Instructional Coordinator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Instructional Coordinator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Instructional Coordinators what degree they had when they got the job and most of them said they had a Master’s degree followed by Post-masters certificate.
+We asked other Instructional Coordinators what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons